Selita Ebanks: Modelling

-Selita Ebanks is widely recognized as one of the most prominent Black supermodels of her generation, known for her groundbreaking career in high-fashion and her role as a trailblazer for diversity in the fashion industry.
+Ebanks is widely recognized as one of the most prominent Black supermodels of her generation, known for her groundbreaking career in high-fashion and her role as a trailblazer for diversity in the fashion industry.
 Ebanks made her debut in February 2001 at the fall show for Tuleh, and has walked the runway for designers including Betsey Johnson, Catherine Malandrino, Pamella Roland and Tommy Hilfiger.
 She has appeared in campaigns for Abercrombie & Fitch, Tommy Hilfiger and DKNY, and signed a contract with Victoria's Secret in 2005.

 Ebanks first modeled for Victoria's Secret for their Ipex Bra line, before being signed as an Angel.
 She and Izabel Goulart made their major débuts in the 2005 Victoria's Secret Fashion Show, working as an Angel until 2008.
 In 2005, Tyra Banks said she was proud of Ebanks to be representing black women at Victoria's Secret.

 In 2007, Ebanks was selected to wear the "Very Sexy" Holiday Fantasy Bra Set with a price tag of $4,500,000 that contains diamonds, emeralds, rubies and yellow sapphires—which she wore in the Victoria's Secret "Christmas Dreams and Fantasies 2007" catalogue.
 She also wore the fantasy bra set during the Victoria's Secret fashion show on 4 December 2007.

 Ebanks made a special guest appearance on How I Met Your Mother (episode: "The Yips") on 26 November 2007 with her fellow Victoria's Secret supermodels (Miranda Kerr, Heidi Klum, Adriana Lima, Marisa Miller, and Alessandra Ambrosio).

 According to Forbes, Ebanks was the twelfth highest paid model of 2008, earning an estimated $2.7 million.

 Ebanks has graced the covers of Maxim, British GQ and Russian FHM and appeared in editorials for Marie Claire, Glamour, V, German and Italian Elle, Vanidades and Sports Illustrateds 2007 Swimsuit Issue.